wilmoore/require-grunt-configs/Readme.md

   Load a directory of grunt configurations.
 Very similar to [load-grunt-tasks][] but for configuration.
 Check out the [before][] and [after][] to understand the benefit.

+## What's in it for you?

+Keep your main gruntfile clean while task configurations are tucked neatly away into individual files named after the task (i.e. `jshint.js`).

 ## Installation

     % npm install require-grunt-configs --save-dev